Fauna of Australia: Fish

 The Murray cod is Australia's largest wholly freshwater bony fish.

 More than 5,000 species of fish inhabit Australia's waterways; of these, 24% are endemic.
 However, because of the relative scarcity of freshwater waterways, Australia has only about 300 species of freshwater fish.
 Two families of freshwater fish have ancient origins: the arowana or bonytongues, and the Queensland lungfish.
 The Queensland lungfish is the most primitive of the lungfish, having evolved before Australia separated from Gondwana.
 One of the smallest freshwater fish, peculiar to the southwest of Western Australia, is the salamanderfish, which can survive desiccation in the dry season by burrowing into mud.
 Other families with a potentially Gondwanan origin include the Retropinnidae, Galaxiidae, Aplochitonidae and Percichthyidae.
 Apart from the ancient freshwater species, 70% of Australia's freshwater fish have affinities with tropical Indo-Pacific marine species that have adapted to freshwater.
 These species include freshwater lampreys, Herrings, catfish, rainbowfish, and some 50 species of gudgeon, including the sleepy cod.
 Native freshwater game fish include the barramundi, Murray cod, and golden perch.
-Two species of endangered freshwater shark are found in the Northern Territory.
+Two species of endangered freshwater shark are found in the Northern Territory including the northern river shark (Glyphis garricki) and the speartooth shark (Glyphis glyphis).

 The weedy sea dragon, a fish related to pipefish and seahorses, is found in the waters around southern Australia.